Qizbech Tughuzhuqo: Military service

 Due to intense Circassian attacks and harassment, the Russian garrison withdrew from Satruk and abandoned the fortress in 1832.
-On March 3, about 2 kilometers from the village of Gutehable, a force of 4,000 Shapsug and Abzaks led by Kizbech clashed with a 3,000-strong Bzhedug force with the Cossack support, which they accused of collaborating with the Russians.
+On March 3, about 2 kilometers from the village of Gutehable, a force of 4,000 Shapsug and Abzaks led by Qizbech clashed with a 3,000-strong Bzhedug force with the Cossack support, which they accused of collaborating with the Russians.
 The Bzhedugs managed to resist the attacks with their defensive positions.
-On November 24, Kizbech crossed the Kuban River with 700 cavalry and 300 infantry and set fire to the Cossacks' hay depots.
+On November 24, Qizbech crossed the Kuban River with 700 cavalry and 300 infantry and set fire to the Cossacks' hay depots.
 The Circassians, noticing Major General Berhman's attempt to quietly trap the Circassians, retreated when they realized that the main Russian force was approaching.

 In 1834, heading a force of 700 cavaliers along with Hawduqo Mansur, he brutally defeated a 14,000 soldier Russian troops in the Battle of Abinsk.
 Again, in the same year, he headed 1,200 cavaliers to victory over 6 thousand Russian soldiers.
-In the same year, with 1,200 cavaliers, Kizbech encountered a Cossack detachment of less than 300 men.
-Admiring the courage and determination of the Cossacks, Kizbech withdrew some of his own cavalry to equalize the numerical advantage.
-The sides fought with equal numbers, and Kizbech's side won the battle.
+In the same year, with 1,200 cavaliers, Qizbech encountered a Cossack detachment of less than 300 men.
+Admiring the courage and determination of the Cossacks, Qizbech withdrew some of his own cavalry to equalize the numerical advantage.
+The sides fought with equal numbers, and Qizbech's side won the battle.
+In a separate engagement that same year, he led 900 Circassians to rout another large Russian detachment.
+In this victory, Qizbech successfully reclaimed the plunder taken by the Russians from nine Circassian auls (villages) and liberated all the Circassian prisoners.
 During the wars, he went on a pilgrimage to Mecca and also visited Egypt.
-The Egyptian rulers wanted to recruit him into the Egyptian army, but Kizbech rejected the offer.
+The Egyptian rulers wanted to recruit him into the Egyptian army, but Qizbech rejected the offer.

-Russian military historian Vasily Potto, who served in the Russian army in the Caucasus, said these about Kizbech:
+Russian military historian Vasily Potto, who served in the Russian army in the Caucasus, said these about Qizbech:

 Tughuzhuqo Kizbech fought like a madman himself: they cut his left temple and neck, and pierced his side with a spear.
 Yet, covered in blood, he returned to Kuban on a horse.